fly-language/fly-language_container/README.md

 # FLY Language Compiler

-FLY can be used in a container in a very simple way.
+FLY can be used in a docker container in a very simple way.
+The only requirement is to have Docker installed on your system.

 All you have to do is just execute the following procedure:
 1. Clone this repository